QUESTION: Do I have to go to my Oregon DMV Hearing?

 QUESTION: Who is the Judge?

-ANSWER: Your case will be adjudicated by an Administrative Law Judge (ALJ) from the Oregon Office of Administrative Hearings (OAH).
-The ALJ will not be in a robe and is not an elected judge.
-She will be dressed in business casual attire or thereabouts.
+Your case will be adjudicated by an Administrative Law Judge (ALJ) from the Oregon Office of Administrative Hearings (OAH).
+The ALJ will not be in a robe or in a courtroom and is not an elected judge.
 ALJs are lawyers who simply applied for a state job.
 Sometimes they are experienced, and sometimes not.
 They’re generally nice people trying to make the right decision.

-QUESTION: Can I drive to the hearing, or will the judge take my license away if we lose — right there?
+QUESTION: Will the judge take my license away if we lose — right there?

 QUESTION: What’s the point of this DMV hearing?